By Caleb Luketic, Steelers Correspondent, Mon, Mar 16th 11:40pm EDT

 Fantasy Impact: The Panthers are back to the dreaded RBBC.
 Williams will have little fantasy value with Stewart around, and vice versa.
 Fantasy players should not count on any consistent value from Williams and should look elsewhere.

-By Scott Whitfield, Panthers Correspondent, Tue, Oct 28th 11:33pm EDT
+By Scott Whitfield, Steelers Correspondent, Tue, Oct 28th 11:33pm EDT

 Coach Ron Rivera said today that DeAngelo looked good in practice and also said he was actually ahead of schedule.
 Despite Jonathan Stewart's 4.9 yards per carry in Week 8, Coach Rivera has named DeAngelo the starter for Week 9.
 (Source: Jeff Darlington on Twitter